-Due to abandoning of a long-standing method of compiling data through estimates done by agricultural estimators on the basis of cadastral data, there emerged significant differences in data on land areas of some crops, vineyards and orchards.
+Due to abandoning of a long-standing method of compiling data through estimates done by agricultural estimators based on cadastral data, there emerged significant differences in data on land areas of some crops, vineyards, and orchards.
 They mostly relate to the reduction of land areas, which could have been caused by the tardiness of the cadastre.